 Provisions governing the contents of the offer document are contained in Chapter 2(a) of the Financial Instruments Trading Act.
 Chapter 2, Section 5 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414), states that, in an offer under the Takeovers Act where the consideration consists of securities, the offeror may simultaneously with its application for approval of the offer document request that the Financial Supervisory Authority examine whether the offer document contains the information required under Articles 1.4f and 1.5 first paragraph e of the EU Prospectus Regulation.
 If the Authority rules that the offer document does not contain the required information, it is to announce within the deadlines set out in Article 20.2-20.4 of the Regulation its decision that a prospectus is to be produced.
-Provisions on the information required are to be found in the European Commission Delegated Regulation (EU) 2021/528.
-In addition, the offer document is to include the information stated in the Appendix.
-When these rules refer to applicable prospectus provisions, the primary reference point is the Commission Regulation.
+The provision is applicable when the offeror applies the prospectus exemption in Article 1.4 f) and 1.5 e) of the EU Prospectus Regulation.
+Provisions on the information required in these cases are to be found in the European Commission Delegated Regulation (EU) 2021/528.
+If the offeror instead applies the prospectus exemption in Article 1.4 da) of the Prospectus Regulation, in relation to offers of securities which, over a period of twelve months, represent less than 30 per cent of the number of securities already admitted to trading on the same market (see also Article 1.5), first subparagraph, point a)), there are provisions in Article 1.4) da) iii) of the Prospectus Regulation referring to the information requirements in Annex IX to the Regulation.